studioml/studio/README.md

 ### Release process

-FStudio is released as a binary or source distribution using a hosted package at pypi.python.org.
+TFStudio is released as a binary or source distribution using a hosted package at pypi.python.org.
 To release TFStudio you must have administrator role access to the TFStudio Package on the https://pypi.python.org/ web site.
 Releases are done using the setup packaging found inside the setup.py files.

 When working with the pypi command line tooling you should create a ~/.pyirc file with your account details, for example: